 Flu is an unpleasant and occasionally serious illness which can lead to children spending days in bed rather than being at school and participating in everyday family life.

-For the last two years, the flu vaccine has being offered to all children in special schools and some primary children.
-This year, from October to January 2018, children in Reception and in years one, two, three and four will also be offered the flu vaccine at school.
-The vaccine sessions will be organised and staffed by the school nursing service.
+For the last two years, the flu vaccine has being offered to all children in special schools and some children in primary school.
+This year, from October to January 2019, children in Reception and in years one, two, three, four and five will be offered the flu vaccine at school.
+The vaccine sessions will be organised and delivered by the school nursing service.

 The vaccine is provided to children as a nasal spray: find out more about this method.